-Gout triggers can differ from one person to another.
-Once a person identifies his or her specific triggers, gout can be easier to manage.
+Gout triggers can differ from one patient to another.
+Once a patient identifies specific triggers, gout can be easier to manage.
 Common triggers include:

 - Alcohol consumption, especially beer